Texas Pastor Who Praised Killing Of ‘Perverts’ In Orlando Massacre Admits He Took Drugs, Paid For Prostitutes

 “I haven’t changed anything I believe,” Romero said in an apology video posted online.
 “I’m sorry that the church’s name is being dragged through the mud now.”

-Romero’s church is notoriously anti-LGBT, and the Dallas News noted that it was designed as a hate group by the Southern Poverty Law Center.
-Romero had been unapologetic in his stance, saying in 2016 they people who were killed in the massacre were “scum of the earth” and that he would pray “that God will finish the job that man started.”
+Romero’s church is notoriously anti-LGBT, and the Dallas News noted that it was designated as a hate group by the Southern Poverty Law Center.
+Romero had been unapologetic in his stance, saying in 2016 that people who were killed in the massacre were “scum of the earth” and that he would pray “that God will finish the job that man started.”

 Donnie Romero is not the only anti-gay pastor to get into some legal trouble in recent months.
 Last year, Timothy Lee Reddin was arrested for trying to arrange a meeting with who he believed was an underage boy for sex.
 As the LGBT news site Queerty noted, Reddin had a reputation for anti-gay sermons as the leader of his small congregation in Arkansas.